Greater Serbia: Milošević's rise to power

 By this point several opposition parties in Serbia were openly calling for a Greater Serbia, rejecting the then existing boundaries of the Republics as the artificial creation of Tito's partisans.
 These included Šešelj's Serbian Radical Party, claiming that the recent changes had rectified most of the anti-Serb bias that the Memorandum had alleged.
 Milošević supported the groups calling for a Greater Serbia, insisting on the demand for "all Serbs in one state".
-The Socialist Party of Serbia appeared to be defenders of the Serb people in Yugoslavia.
-Serbian president Slobodan Milošević, who was also the leader of the Socialist Party of Serbia, repeatedly stated that all Serbs should enjoy the right to be included in Serbia.
+The Socialist Party of Serbia (SPS) appeared to be defenders of the Serb people in Yugoslavia.
+Serbian president Slobodan Milošević, who was also the leader of the SPS, repeatedly stated that all Serbs should enjoy the right to be included in Serbia.
 Opponents and critics of Milošević claimed that "Yugoslavia could be that one state but the threat was that, should Yugoslavia break up, then Serbia under Milošević would carve out a Greater Serbia".

 Major changes took place in Yugoslavia in 1990 when free elections brought opposition parties to power in Croatia and Slovenia.
 In 1990, power had seeped away from the federal government to the republics and were deadlocked over the future of Yugoslavia with the Slovene and Croatian republics seeking a confederacy and Serbia a stronger federation.
 Gow states, "it was the behavior of Serbia that added to the Croatian and Slovene Republic's belief that no accommodation was possible with the Serbian Republic's leadership".
-The last straw was on 15 May 1991 when the outgoing Serb president of the collective presidency along with the Serb satellites on the presidency blocked the succession of the Croatian representative Stjepan Mesić as president.
+On 15 May 1991, the outgoing Serb president of the collective presidency along with the Serb satellites on the presidency blocked the succession of the Croatian representative Stjepan Mesić as president.
 According to Gow, from this point on Yugoslavia de facto "ceased to function".

 Virovitica–Karlovac–Karlobag line

 The Virovitica–Karlovac–Karlobag line (Вировитица–Карловац–Карлобаг линија / Virovitica–Karlovac–Karlobag linija) is a hypothetical boundary that describes the western extent of an irredentist nationalist Serbian state.
 It defines everything east of this line, Karlobag–Ogulin–Karlovac–Virovitica, as a part of Serbia, while the west of it would be within Slovenia, and all which might remain of Croatia.
 Such a boundary would give the majority of the territory of the Socialist Federal Republic of Yugoslavia to the Serbs.

 This line was frequently referenced by Serbian politician Vojislav Šešelj.

 A greater Serbian state was supported for irredentist as well as economical reasons, as it would give Serbia a large coastline, heavy industries, agricultural farmland, natural resources and all of the crude oil (mostly found in the Pannonian Plain, and particularly in the Socialist Republic of Croatia).
 There were various Serbian politicians associated with Slobodan Milošević in the early 1990s who publicly espoused such views: Mihalj Kertes, Milan Babić, Milan Martić, Vojislav Šešelj, Stevan Mirković.

-In his speeches and books, Šešelj claimed that all of the population of these areas are in fact ethnic Serbs, of Orthodox, Roman Catholic or Muslim faith.
-However, outside of Šešelj's Serbian Radical Party, the line as such was never promoted in recent Serbian political life.